AlexanderGaul/xray_ct/README.md

 which means that a new pose that can be modified/stored again is generated.
 The currently modified pose can also be deleted, so the last stored pose becomes the new current pose.

-Poses can also be automatically generated.
-This is done by generating a certain amount of circles consisting of poses around the volume.
+It is also possible, to generate poses automatically by generating a certain amount of circles consisting of poses around the volume.
 These circles are themselves generated in a (half-)circle around the aquisition.
-The closer these circles get to the ends of this half circle the smaller the pose-circles get, which means that all the generated pose form a rough sphere.
+The closer these circles get to the ends of this half circle the smaller the pose-circles, which means that all the generated pose form a rough sphere.
 The user has to provide the number of circles and the (maximum) number of poses per circle.